BdryReach-main/BdryReach/README.md

 #include <plotter/plotter.h>          // Header for result visualization
 #include <underApprox/underApprox.h>  // Header for includes the interface for computing reachable sets under approximation.
 ```
-### 2.3.2 Define Differential Equation
+### 2.3.2 Definition of Differential Equations

 **We use the Capd library to define the form of the differential equations.
 Refer to the Capd documentation on [differential equation systems](https://capd.sourceforge.net/capdDynSys/docs/html/maps.html).
 Notably, the computation of our method requires validation of the obtained reachable set inner-approximation.
-Therefore, an additional definition for a reverse differential equation is necessary.**
+Therefore, an additional definition for a time-inverted differential equation is necessary.**

 ```cpp
 double mu = 1.;